 The spike and ferrule method involves a metal tube that is placed inside the gutter for strength and to keep it from bending.
 The spike is driven through the face of the gutter at the top, through the ferrule and into the wood fascia board.

-As the gutter warms up, it will expand laterally, but the spikes will try to keep it from expanding.
+As the gutter warms up, it expands laterally, but the spikes try to keep it from expanding.

 This force puts a large amount of pressure on the spike and over a period of time will force them out.
 The longer the gutter run, the more noticeable this problem is.